wyz960521/tesa2/README.md

 yum -y install gcc
 yum install glibc-static
 ```
-Alternatively you can meet all requirements by installing the developer toolset `build-essential`：
+Alternatively you can meet all requirements by installing the developer toolset `build-essential`:
 ```console
 sudo apt install build-essential
 ```